List of Escape the Fate band members: History

-The band had their first lineup change when keyboardist and backing vocalist Carson Allen, left before the band's first studio album Dying is Your Latest Fashion, and lead guitarist Monte Money started playing keyboards along with guitar instead of getting a new keyboardist.
-The band's next lineup change came with rhythm guitarist Omar Espinosa left and was replaced by Monte Money's brother, Michael Money as a touring member and Monte played the rhythm guitar on records.
+The band had their first lineup change when keyboardist and backing vocalist Carson Allen, left before the band's first studio album Dying Is Your Latest Fashion, and lead guitarist Monte Money started playing keyboards along with guitar instead of getting a new keyboardist.
+The band's next lineup change came when rhythm guitarist Omar Espinosa left and was replaced by Monte Money's brother, Michael Money as a touring member and Monte played the rhythm guitar on records.

 Later, Ronnie Radke was involved in an altercation in Las Vegas that resulted in the fatal shooting of 18-year-old Michael Cook.
 While Radke did not shoot Cook, he was indicted on battery charges, while the man who shot Cook claimed self-defense.
 These charges against Radke, combined with Ronnie's past troubles with narcotics and rehab, led to a sentence of five years' probation.
 Radke failed to report to his parole officer and was arrested in June 2008, where he was sentenced to two years in prison.
 Radke was officially fired from Escape the Fate in mid-2008.
 Radke was then replaced by former blessthefall vocalist, Craig Mabbitt.

 The band's next lineup change would come in late 2011 when the Money brothers and Max Green went on hiatus and were replaced by touring members Kevin "Thrasher" Gruft on lead guitar, TJ Bell on rhythm guitar and Zakk Sandler on bass.
 It was not an official departure at the time as the Money brother would return but Max Green would make his departure permanent.
 TJ Bell would then become an official member and switch to bass.
 In 2013 the band recorded their first album without Green and with Bell on bass.
 Later that year Monte and Michael would leave the band.
 TJ then switched back to rhythm guitar, Kevin Gruft re-joined the band as a permanent member on lead guitar and Max Green returned to the band on bass.
 In 2014 Green would leave once more, joining former vocalist Ronnie Radke's band Falling in Reverse, and left that band months after joining.
 Since 2014, the band has gone through a string of touring bassists who include Davey Richmond (2014), Alex Torres (2014–2015), Tyler Burgess (2015), Max Georgiev (2015–2017) and Erik Jensen since 2017.
 With the band not having an official bassist, Gruft played bass in addition to lead guitar and keyboards on Hate Me (2015) to Chemical Warfare (2021).

 The band line-up next changed in late 2021, as Robert Ortiz and Kevin "Thrasher" Gruft went on hiatus and were replaced by touring members Blake Bailey on drums and Matti Hoffman on lead guitar.
 Robert Ortiz returned after recovering from injury, but Kevin "Thrasher" Gruft did not confirm his departure, and the band subsequently removed him from their social pages and added Erik Jensen as permanent bassist after 5 years touring with the band.
 Matti Hoffman was also added as the new lead guitarist.